zarstensen/obsidian-latex-math/README.md

 ### Convert To Sympy Code

-Quickly convert latex to Sympy code to perform more advanced computations using the `Convert LaTeX expression to Sympy` command.
+Quickly convert LaTeX to Sympy code to perform more advanced computations using the `Convert LaTeX expression to Sympy` command.
 This will insert a python code block containing the equivalent Sympy code of the selected math block.

 ## Installing